awoo100-zh/simple-sports/README.md

 All contribution is greatly appreciated.
 Below is a list of the numerous ways you can contribute:

 ## Design and UAT
-Since we are looking to undertake this project from a service design perspective, we are keen to talk to as many possible from the sporting community.
+Since we are looking to undertake this project from a user's perspective, we are keen to talk to as many possible from the sporting community.
 You don't have to be a developer, you just have to be a person!
 Maybe you are a coach, a parent, a manager, a club or governing committee administrator, or maybe you've never played sports before and there is something we can do to help you get involved!

 We are looking for input from people in the sporting community, whether you are a player/coach/manager/administrator etc. There are two ways in which you can contribute:
 1. You can contribute a feature request to the Trello Board (Coming Soon)(TODO: Update with Link)